Alternate universe versions of N-Space’s greatest hero, the Doctor.

 Eighth Doctor Omega

 The final incarnation of Doctor Omega.
-This version was a more tormented, conflicted incarnation who deeply regretted the mistakes his earlier selves had made.
+This version was a more tormented, conflicted incarnation who deeply regretted the mistakes his earlier selves had made, and worked hard to overcome them.
 He was killed whilst defending his people the Time Lords.

 Works inspired by Z-Space

 Doctor Omega, War of the Worlds, Time Machine, The City and the Stars, Star Maker, War of the Newts.
 R.U.R.